 The next morning the sun hit our tent and we were awake- after we hit snooze through our myriad of alarms.
-We awoke, got dressed for the day, and went on a four mile hike up the Tokopah Falls trail.
+We awoke, got dressed for the day, and went on a four-mile hike up the Tokopah Falls trail.
 The trailhead was just past Lodgepole campground- within walking distance.
 We packed sandwiches and water.
 We took multiple breaks on the side of the trail to take photos of the ever-eager marmots, who we first mistook for beavers.
 The two of us were surrounded by large, monolithic, grey mountains that towered over hikers, fisherman, and wildlife.
 We were so high that we soon surpassed the tree line, and shade was not to be found anywhere.
 Two miles in and we finally reached our destination- Tokopah falls.
-This roaring falls was especially prolific this year due to the snow melt.
-I highly recommend this trip to beginning hikers- it was a mild hike with a moderate incline.
+This roaring fall was especially prolific this year due to the snowmelt.
+I highly recommend this trip to beginning hikers- it was a mile hike with a moderate incline.
 It was super easy and refreshing.
-After our brief hike we turned back and headed for the car.
+After our brief hike, we turned back and headed for the car.
 We headed to the Giant Forest Museum and walked around the perimeter of the Giant Forest’s Big Tree Trail.
 The towering sequoias provided ample shade as we walked.
-We gazed up at the red bark and the thick tree tops.
-Interestingly enough, we learned that sequoias are the thickest trees in the world, while their cousins, the redwoods (along the coast of Northern California), are the tallest trees.
+We gazed up at the red bark and the thick treetops.
+Interestingly enough, we learned that sequoias are the thickest trees in the world, while their cousins, the redwoods (along with the coast of Northern California), are the tallest trees.

-If you visit the sequoias this summer, tag us (#gracebelleexplores, #IAmTheAdventurer, or #gracebellecommunity)!
+If you visit the sequoias this summer, tag us (#TheAdventurerGB, or #GraceBelleCommunity)!
 We would love to see pictures of your adventures.